iammert/TabScrollAttacher/README.md

 ## When? 😇

-When you have LinearLayoutManager, GridLayoutManager in any orientation (horizontal or vertical) you can use this library.
+When you have `LinearLayoutManager`, `GridLayoutManager` in any orientation (horizontal or vertical) you can use this library.

 <p align="center">
   <img src="https://raw.githubusercontent.com/iammert/TabScrollAttacher/master/art/1.png">